WHAT ARE YOU LOOKING FOR?

 - Non-Profit Agencies & NGO Administration

 Professional Disciplines & Graduate Studies.
-Your undergraduate degree in Women & Gender Studies provides an excellent foundation for law, management, education, cultural studies, social work, non-profit, non-government organizational work and any other occupation that demands critical thinking.
-The University of Lethbridge’s School of Graduate Studies offers graduate programs, at the Master and Doctoral levels, spanning over 60 disciplines — so why not consider pursuing grad school right here in Lethbridge!
+Your undergraduate degree in women & gender studies provides an excellent foundation for law, management, education, cultural studies, social work, non-profit, non-government organizational work and any other occupation that demands critical thinking.
+The University of Lethbridge’s School of Graduate Studies offers graduate programs, at the master's and doctoral levels, spanning over 60 disciplines — so why not consider pursuing grad school right here in Lethbridge!
 Whether you choose to do your advanced studies at uLethbridge or another institution, know that your undergraduate degree has set you on the path to post-graduate success.

 - Migration & Citizenship

 - Law, Gender & Sexuality

 - Women & Spirituality

 - Critical Race Theories